5 Stocks That AI Predicts Will Double Your Money in a Year

 3. Mobileye (MBLY)

-Shares of the Israeli self-driving firm Mobileye Global (NASDAQ:MBLY) fell this month after Intel (NASDAQ:INTC) announced it was selling a $35 million stake in its former subsidiary.
+Shares of the Israeli self-driving firm Mobileye Global Inc. (MBLY) fell earlier this month after Intel Corporation (INTC) announced it was selling a $35 million stake in its former subsidiary.
 Many saw it as a vote of no-confidence.

 Nevertheless, TradeSmith’s system sees this as a positive buying opportunity.

-Shrey Dua also notes that Mobileye’s shares remain on the right track.
-He believes Intel’s sale has more to do with profit-taking rather than any fundamental issue.
+Moreover, Intel’s recent Mobileye sale likely has more to do with profit-taking rather than any fundamental issue.

 Indeed, Intel might just need the money.
 The chipmaker also recently sold a fifth of its stake in a promising Austrian chip fabricator and is planning on spending billions through 2025 creating U.S.-based chip factories.